SamuelBAlba/ForecastPortfolio/README.md

 ## Code Style

-The whole project was coded using vanilla javascript
+The whole project was coded using vanilla javascript.

 ## Screenshots

 ### Homepage
+Home page is the first component of my project.
 ![Homepage](https://github.com/SamuelBAlba/ForecastPortfolio/blob/main/assets/homePage.png)

+### Search page
+This is the second page where all the magic happens, enter a city and get some data.
+!